RobTillaart/CHT832X/README.md

 The CHT8320 and CHT8325 are temperature and relative humidity sensors.
 They both have the same interface, the CHT8325 is slightly more accurate.
+The CHT832X are factory calibrated and have an unique NIST number (48 bit) to be globally trackable.

 This library implements the most important functionality of the sensor.
 This includes reading the temperature and humidity and the manufacturer-ID register.